-I’m unsure of Impossible Foods’ plans to expand, but at $12 per pound U.S., is it a viable solution for the developing world who are responsible for GHG cattle emissions?
+I’m unsure of Impossibles plans to expand, but at $12 per pound U.S., is it a viable solution for the developing world who are responsible for GHG cattle emissions?

-Frank does incredible work dunking the myths around livestock and greenhouse gas emissions.
+Frank does incredible work in his articles dunking the myths around livestock and greenhouse gas emissions.

 The ethical eater is torn.
-Do you keep eating meat, go full Carnivore or switch to the Impossible Burger or other plant based meat alternatives?
+Do you keep eating animal products, go full Carnivore or switch to the Impossible Burger or other plant based meat alternatives?

 There are some great plant based burger substitutes, I’m just not sure Impossible is one of them.